If you will be receiving care at one of our surgery centers, then please review our surgery center visitor policy instead.

 - Have no signs or symptoms of lower respiratory illness (all visitors must be screened upon entry for symptoms and fever, following the current screening process)

-- Wear a mask at all times (visitors will not be permitted to gather in hallways or other common areas of the facility for prolonged periods of time)
+- Wear a mask at all times, in and outside the patient room.
+Visitors who refuse to comply will be escorted from the facility.
+Visitors will not be permitted to gather in hallways or other common areas of the facility for prolonged periods of time.

-- Follow social distancing guidelines at all times
+- Follow social distancing guidelines at all times.
+Visitors who refuse to comply will be escorted from the facility.

 COVID-19 positive or potentially COVID-19 positive patients

-- Visitation is not permitted to limit the risk of exposure to others except in exceptional and unusual situations.
+- Visitation will be evaluated on an individual basis to limit the risk of exposure to others except in exceptional and unusual situations.
 All exception requests should be escalated to the house supervisor for further communication and decisions by the senior team.

 - Alternative communication tools are encouraged for visiting with family and friends (tablets, phones, etc.)